jbhannah/jbhannah.net/src/pages/articles/2016-08-28-carrierwave-concerns.md

 ---
-title: Using ActiveSupport Concerns for CarrierWave Base Uploaders
 date: 2016-08-28T11:25:00-07:00
 ---

+# Using ActiveSupport Concerns for CarrierWave Base Uploaders

 [CarrierWave][] is my favorite library as of late for file uploading in Rails, because its mountable uploader classes go nicely with my preference of keeping